 - (A) Maximum size of service area.
 The size of the outdoor service area shall be determined by the Town Plan Commission on a case by case basis. - (B) Location of service area.
 The outdoor service area shall be located on the same parcel of land as the restaurant or tavern.
-The outdoor service area shall not be located in a public right-of-way, a required landscape area, or a buffer yard.
-Outdoor Service areas may be allowed within the Road Setback and Offset areas provided the proposed use does not have a detrimental impact on neighboring properties, the public road (ingress/egress and site distance) and are specifically approved by the Town plan Commission and Town Board as part of the liquor license process. - (C) Special restrictions when adjacent to a residentially-zoned parcel.
-If the outdoor service area is within 100 feet of a property in a residential zoning district, the following restrictions shall apply: - (1) Hours of use.
-No person shall occupy the outdoor service area after 10:00 p.m. - (D) Consistency with state liquor license.
+The outdoor service area shall not be located in a public right-of-way, a required landscape area, a buffer yard, or within the road setback, offset or shore setback areas. - (C) Special restrictions when adjacent to a residentially-zoned parcel.
+If the outdoor service area is within one hundred (100) feet of a property in a residential zoning district, the following restrictions shall apply: - (1) Hours of use.
+No person shall occupy the outdoor service area after 10:00 p.m., unless specifically approved by the Town Plan Commission and Town Board. - (D) Consistency with state liquor license.
 No alcoholic beverages shall be served or consumed within the outdoor service area unless the liquor, beer, or wine license, whichever is applicable, as issued by the Town, explicitly states that consumption is permitted within the outdoor service area. - (E) The entrance to service area if alcoholic beverages are served.
 If alcoholic beverages are served, the entrance or entrances to the outdoor service area shall be exclusively through the restaurant or tavern, and a barrier such as a rope or fence shall be erected to prevent entry to the outdoor service area by any other means, unless waived by the Town Plan Commission and Town Board.
-All Alcohol consumption must be limited to the restaurant service area. - (F) Restroom requirements.
+All alcohol consumption must be limited to the restaurant service area. - (F) Restroom requirements.
 The restroom facilities in the restaurant or tavern shall be of sufficient capacity to serve both the indoor and outdoor patrons.
 Temporary toilet facilities are not permitted except in an approved site plan and plan of operation.